Working Families

 A flexible homeschool setup that works around a busy schedule

-Is homeschooling while working really sustainable?
+Is homeschooling while working sustainable?

 • Older (10+) with the self-discipline to work independently